Overview

 Follow these steps to add or modify database tables:-

-Modify Schema Definition
+Modify Schema Definitions

 Edit